Chad herders face drought, flood devastation – DW – 10/23/2024

 The first rains of the season — which should have brought some hope and relief to the herders — turned into a nightmare.
 Devastating floods swept away his last 35 cows, which represented all he owned.

-Chad, like the rest of Africa's Sahel region, is facing torrential rains causing prolonged flooding.
+Chad, like the rest of Africa's Sahel region, is facing torrential rain which has caused prolonged flooding.

-Since July, the floods have killed 576 people and affected more than 1.9 million, according to the UN Office for the Coordination of Humanitarian Affairs (OCHA) — more than 10% of Chad's population.
+Since July, the floods have killed at least 576 people and affected more than 1.9 million, according to the UN Office for the Coordination of Humanitarian Affairs — more than 10% of Chad's population.

 "It's total devastation," murmured Saleh.
 "It was early in the morning, still dark.
 The floods took away the rest of my animals, and even in my family, we lost loved ones.
 The waters took everything, from trucks to trees."